18 Nervous System Development

 The basal ganglia are made up of a series of brain structures (including the caudate and putamen, globus pallidus, substantia nigra, and subthalamic nucleus) that are used for such behaviors as motor and habit learning, emotional processing, and action selection.

-Illustration of a coronal section of the brain showing the location of the basal ganglia and region names.
-Details in caption.
+Coronal section of the brain showing the location of the basal ganglia and region names.

 Figure 18.6.
 The basal ganglia are subcortical structures located at the base of the forebrain.
 They are comprised of the caudate and putamen, which both make up the striatum, as well as the globus pallidus, substantia nigra, and subthalamic nucleus.
 ‘Basal Ganglia’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.